-Whether it’s stacking blocks or building a complex lego model together, building is a great brain boosting activity.
+Whether it’s stacking blocks or building a complex lego model together, building is a great brain boosting activity and cognitive development.
 It requires spatial awareness, fine motor skills, critical and analytical thinking and problem solving ability.

 You might not think of physical activity being something you are doing to boost your child’s brain power, but movement turns on the brain and actually assists learning as much it strengthens the physical body.